 Before the rise of social media, consumers had a much smaller platform to voice opinions concerning brands and products.
 Besides recommending a product to friends and family, there was little a single consumer could do.

-Now that social media has flattened communication between individuals and companies, it’s a lot easier for a brand’s fans, cheerleaders, or haters to make their opinions known on a huge scale.
+Now that social media has facilitated greater communication between individuals and companies, it’s a lot easier for a brand’s fans, cheerleaders, or haters to make their opinions known on a huge scale.

-With a single post, conversation, or exchange, consumers now have the power to improve or demolish a brand’s reputation - especially when these exchanges get public exposure.
+With a single post, review, or comment, consumers now have the power to improve or demolish a brand’s reputation — especially when these exchanges get public exposure.

 More than just funny takedown tweets, social media facilitates the spread of information, including negative reviews of a brand or product.
 When everyone is connected, it doesn’t take much to build a wave of public sentiment.